The Financial Map

 (2) “MetaImpact: 10 Capitals” (2018),

-This baby is now hummin’ and we’ve crested into an exciting new chapter where new investment loans can now primarily be focused on refinancing the principal on our $1M owner-carries mortgage.
-We've just launched our 2018 fundraising season with a daylong kick-off event and are now looking for an additional 3-6 new investors as we begin to chunk out our owner-carries mortgage.
+This hummin' little engine is now road-worthy, and we’ve crested into an exciting new chapter where new investment loans can now primarily be focused on refinancing the principal on our $1M owner-carries mortgage.
+We've launched our 2018 fundraising season with a daylong kick-off event and are now looking for an additional 3-6 new investors as we begin to chunk out our owner-carries mortgage.
 Our "big hairy audacious goal" this year is that we find a private lender who will take over the majority, if not the entirety, of our $1M owner-carries mortgage.
 This would be so significantly valuable for the long-term sustainability of our Aletheia project that we would be able to offer an interest rate of between 2-4% with a negotiable term length, and we would also transfer the one and only lien that remains with the property to this new investor as an added security for their investment.

 The only other loans we’re leveraging will be for a particular type of Community Member Investor (CMI) that we call a Community Member Trade Investor (CMTI).
 These are relationships where Aletheia is building out a specific capital improvement or developing significant fixed assets on the land and someone who has the professional skills necessary to do so also wishes to become a CMI.
 In this way they invest their labor into the project and accrue at least 50% of their professional fees against one or more $25K CMI shares.
 The value of the land increases while the wealth of professional skills within our Aletheia community also grows.